derbyjs/derby/index.md

 On the server, Racer creates a `store`, which manages data updates.
 It is possible to directly manipulate data via asynchronous methods on a store, similar to interacting with a database.
 Stores also create `model` objects, which provide a synchronous interface more like interacting directly with objects.

 Models maintain their own copy of a subset of the global state.
-This subset is defined via subscriptions to certain paths.
+This subset is defined via [subscriptions](#subscription) to certain paths.
 Models perform operations independently, and they automatically synchronize their state with the associated store over [Socket.IO](http://socket.io/).

 When models are modified, they will immediately reflect the changes.
 In the background, Racer turns operations into transactions that are sent to the server and applied or rejected.
 If the transactions are accepted, they are sent to all other clients subscribed to the same data.
 This optimistic approach provides immediate interaction for the user, makes writing application logic easier, and enables Racer to work offline.

-Model methods provide callbacks invoked after success or failure of a transaction.
+Model [mutator methods](#mutators) provide callbacks invoked after success or failure of a transaction.
 These callbacks can be used to provide application-specific conflict resolution UIs.
 Models also emit events when their contents are updated, which Derby uses to update the view in realtime.

-### STM and OT

-The store provides conflict resolution via a [Software Transactional Memory (STM)](http://en.wikipedia.org/wiki/Software_transactional_memory) or [Operational Transform (OT)](http://en.wikipedia.org/wiki/Operational_transformation).
-While OT is conceptually straightforward, writing OT algorithms that work reliably is difficult.
-Racer's OT algorithms are provided by [Share.js](http://sharejs.org/), a well tested JavaScript OT library.
+### Conflict resolution

+Currently, Racer defaults to applying all transactions in the order received, i.e. last-writer-wins.
+For realtime-connected clients, this will typically result in expected behavior.
+However, offline users interacting with the same data are likely to produce conflicting updates that could lead to unexpected behavior.

+Therefore, Racer suppots conflict resolution via a combination of [Software Transactional Memory (STM)](http://en.wikipedia.org/wiki/Software_transactional_memory), [Operational Transformation (OT)](http://en.wikipedia.org/wiki/Operational_transformation), and [Diff-match-patch](http://en.wikipedia.org/wiki/Diff) techniques.

+These features are not fully implemented yet, but the [Racer demos](https://github.com/codeparty/racer#readme) show preliminary examples of STM and OT.
+Letters uses STM mode to automatically detect conflicts when different users move the same letters at the same time.
+Pad uses OT for a minimal collaborative text editor.

 To perform these algorithms, Racer stores a journal of all transactions.
 When new transactions arrive, their paths and versions are compared to the transactions already commited to the journal.
-STM, which is the default, accepts a transaction if it is not in conflict with any other operations on the same path.
+STM accepts a transaction if it is not in conflict with any other operations on the same path.
 STM works well when changes need to be either fully accepted or rejected, such as updating a username.
 In contrast, OT is designed for situations like collaborative text editing, where changes should be merged together.
 In OT, transactions are modified to work together in any order instead of being rejected.

 ## Creating stores